QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-uassetmodding.md

 file = open('ItemDataTable.json')
 data = json.load(file)

-# For every item in the table.
+# For every item in the export table.
 for item in data["Exports"][0]["Table"]["Data"]:
     # For every piece of the item data.
     for item_data in item["Value"]:
+        # If the item's name is MagazineCount
         if item_data["Name"] == "MagazineCountDefault(0)":
             amount = int(item_data["Value"])
             if 3 < amount < 30: